e280/authlocal/GUIDE.md

 <br/>

 ## 💖 Authlocal is free and open source
-- Authlocal is an https://e280.org/ project
+- Authlocal is an https://e280.org/ project.
 - Got questions or feedback?
 Don't hesitate to open a github issue or discussion anytime!
 - Like the project?
 Star it on github, it's the only way we're paid.